Table of Contents

 - Improves outcomes and prevents long term complications

-- Shortens duration of stay in the hospital
+- Shortens the duration of stay in the hospital